HL7/molecular-definition-data-types/input/pagecontent/index.md

 - The [Coordinate Origin code system](CodeSystem-coordinate-origin.html) establishes the reference points from which sequence coordinates are counted.
 It standardizes starting point of counting, i.e., sequence start, feature start, or feature end.
 Using these codes may ensure consistent and unambiguous positioning of genomic elements across different datasets and applications.
 - The [Normalization Method code system](CodeSystem-normalization-method.html) describes the standardized techniques used to normalize sequence variants including left-shift, right-shift, and fully-justified.

+### Representation Focus
+The [Focus code system](CodeSystem-molecular-definition-focus-cs.html) is a foundational component within the molecular definition representation framework.
+It plays a pivotal role in articulating the relationships between each molecular representation and the described genomic molecule, as well as defining how these representations interrelate based on specific use cases.
+For example, in the [Variation Profile](StructureDefinition-variation.html), the Focus element is utilized to distinguish between reference, alternative, and contextual states, thereby enabling precise characterization and interpretation of genetic variations as detailed further in the [Variation Profile](StructureDefinition-variation.html) documentation.

 ## Understanding FHIR

 ## Related Specifications